 When you run Joomla on your website for a longer period of time now, chances are your database tables are still using the older and less performing MyISAM storage engine.
 It is wise to update and convert these tables to InnoDB.

 The main reason is that InnoDB is actively developed and MyISAM is not.
 InnoDB tables provide better performance than old and deprecated MyISAM tables.

 If your web hosting provider has WinCache available on the web server, then this will give a great performance boost for your website.
-If WinCache is not available, at least use Cache_Lite as cache handler: in your
+If WinCache is not available, use Cache_Lite or File as cache handler.
+Open up your

 $caching to 1 (enabled, conservative), or 2 for progressive caching.